Oyo Oyo State, Nigeria Travel Guide

 Ibadan, the Oyo State capital, is a large, historic city about 1 to 1.5 hours south of Oyo.
 It features more facilities, universities, historical sites, along with current shopping.

 Old Oyo National Park, approximately 2 to 3 hours north, is a full-day destination.
 It combines natural savanna with significant archaeological remains of Old Oyo-Ile, the ancient capital of the Oyo Empire.
-Ogbomosho, another historical Yoruba town, is about SIXTY minutes north, offering distinct cultural insights and local markets.
+Ogbomosho, another historical Yoruba town, is about SIXTY minutes north, offering distinct cultural insights plus local bazaars.
 Iseyin, known for Aso-Oke weaving and Adire tie-dye, lies roughly 1 hour west.
 Visitors observe and acquire local crafts directly from artisans.

 Old Oyo National Park is the main natural escape.
 It is a diverse savanna grassland ecosystem, riparian forests along the Ogun River, and areas for wildlife conservation.
-Opportunities for wildlife viewing, birdwatching, and historical ruin exploration exist within its borders.
+Opportunities for wildlife viewing, birdwatching, and historical ruin exploration exist inside its borders.

 Plan your visits with these timeframes in mind.